chiffa/BioFlow/dev_log.rst

 -  Split the computation of the blank from the performing of the analysis round

--  Properly indent multi-line :param type paramname: descriptors
+-  Properly indent multi-line :param <parameter type> <parameter name>: descriptors

 -  Inline the background for the InteractomeInstance into the __init__